-- Minimum USB 3.0.
+Minimum USB 3.0.
 It works best to not have a drive that you have to plug into external AC power.
-Look for a drive that powers off the computer. - Minimum of 120GB (the larger, the more versatile) Minimum 5400 RPM (7200 RPM recommended, especially for video/film concentrators).
+Look for a drive that powers off the computer.

+Minimum of 120GB (the larger, the more versatile) Minimum 5400 RPM (7200 RPM recommended, especially for video/film concentrators).

 There are many different brands that will serve you will.
-Some brands to consider would be Toshiba, Maxtor, Seagate, Western Digital, and LaCie.
+Some brands to consider would be Toshiba, Maxtor, Seagate, Western Digital, and Lacie.

 Many online and local retailers provide these kind of drives.
 Local stores such as Best Buy, Apple, OfficeMax, Office Depot, etc., are good places to consider a purchase as well.
-If you are unfamiliar with this technology, ask the course instructor for additional guidance.

 Come to class with your hard drive without any material on it or at least have all other material in a separate folder.
 If the drive is brand new, make sure it is properly formatted for MAC before attending class.
-If necessary, see Andi Pachecho in tech support for assistance.
+If necessary, see Andi Pacheco in tech support for assistance.